facebook pixel

 3. High employee turnover

-Moreover, constantly posting job openings and having to retrain new hires is disruptive and expensive for any organization, eating up time managers could use to innovate or meet goals.
+Moreover, constantly posting job openings and having to retrain new hires is disruptive and expensive for any organisation, eating up time managers could use to innovate or meet goals.

 If the same roles repeatedly need to be refilled quickly, red flags about the workplace culture should arise.
 Management needs to dig deeper to understand what makes employees so dissatisfied that they leave entirely, rather than assume people are replaceable resources.